phrsampaio/deft-funnel/README.md

 # Derivative-free Trust FUNNEL

-This solver searches for the global minimum of grey-box and black-box optimization problems as defined below:
+This solver searches for the global minima of grey-box and black-box optimization problems as defined below:

 min f(x)